How many times have you planned to work on your homework only to end up filming a Tiktok video or fixing your Instagram feed until midnight?

 - Do not procrastinate

-- Manage your stress
+- Manage high school stress

-- Take advantage of technology
+- Take advantage of the technology available

 Latest posts by Todd VanDuzer (see all)